adhirajmuduli/Trendmapp/README.md

 If you use Trendsmapp in academic work, please cite it as:

 ```

 ```

 Muduli A., Muduli PK.
 (2025).
 Trendsmapp: Spatiotemporal heatmaps for lagoon monitoring (Version 1.0) [Computer software]. https://github.com/adhirajmuduli/Trendmapp

 ```

-For JOSS submissions, include the DOI once issued.
+For JOSS citations, DOI will be updated herein once issued.

+## NOTE